joannawheeler/StaxReactCodeSamples/src/Tab/Tab.docs.md

 * Create components with it.
 * When filtering out children to render (ie: from searching), it does not display `TabLabel`s or `TabDropdown`s without children.
 * Note that options can also have "tags" which will not be displayed but are factored in while searching.
+* The `TabMenu` takes 'onclick' propertery that expects an option's 'id' passed in as an argument.

 ## `TabMenuOption`